pldimitrov/Rrd/README.md

 #Installation
 In order to build the package from source you need [librrd](http://oss.oetiker.ch/rrdtool/doc/librrd.en.html).
-Installing rrdtool from your package manager will usually also install the library.
+Installing [RRDtool](http://oss.oetiker.ch/rrdtool/) from your package manager will usually also install the library.

 In the parent directory of Rrd: